aagontuk/cheatsheets/AVR_assembly_programming.md

 LOOP:	ST X+, R20	; Store R20's content into memory pointed to by X.
 					; And then increment X to point to next location.

 		DEC R21		; Decrement loop counter
-		BRNE LOOP	; Contineue loop is R21 is not equal to zero
+		BRNE LOOP	; Contineue loop if R21 is not equal to zero
 ```
 Example: RAM location $90 to $94 has ASCII character data. $90 = 'H', $91 = 'E', $92 = 'L', $93 = 'L', $94 = 'O'.
 Send them to port B, on byte at a time.
 ```